 The kids don’t need to get a fishing licence and neither do you if you’re just helping them.
 However, you are required to pay the NSW recreational fishing fee to fish in fresh and saltwater, if you want to fish yourself and are over the age of 18 years old.

-The rules state that you don’t need a licence if you are:
+The rules state that you don’t need a license if you are:

 Something you might not know is that you can’t just catch any fish at any size.
 There are rules in place both in freshwater and saltwater to ensure the healthy breeding cycles continue for generations to come.

 Fish size limits are in place so our fish reach a certain maturity, which ensures they complete a breeding cycle.
 A bag limit is in place to make sure you don’t take more than your fair share.
 This is something you should consider every time you go fishing.
 It’s important that our lake isn’t overfished and we maintain the right level of species for a healthy eco-system.

 Some useful links to read more on this include: